 Group members who miss either of the scheduled times to deliver their group's sessions will be required to complete an independent assignment to receive credit for the 10%.
+It will be the student's responsibility to contact the instructor and propose a make-up assignment.

-Your group of 3 will implement 2 related brief group sessions (maximum of 30 minutes each) for a group of 12-15 peers on two separate dates (the group session schedule will be created when the groups are created).
+Your group of 3 will implement 2 related brief group sessions (approximately 40 minutes each) for a group of 12-15 peers on two separate dates (the group session schedule will be created when the groups are created).
 You are encouraged to implement exercises or activities that will simulate actual group practice, that foster and reinforce the value of mutual aid, and/or that provides colleagues practice discussing topics that may be sensitive or challenging to generate dialogue about (e.g., mental health, loneliness, grief and loss, mental health, relationships, estrangement, grief and loss, death and dying, social justice).
 Your group can also be a professional development group for social workers or a social justice action group (community or professional).
-Group facilitators may ask peers who are fulfilling the roles of "group members" to assume the roles of a participant who has had a specific type of experience or who has experienced specific circumstances.
+Group facilitators may ask peers who are fulfilling the roles of "group members" to engage in role play by assuming the roles of a participant who have had a specific type of experience or who have experienced specific circumstances.
 An important part of the facilitation experience will be giving and receiving constructive peer feedback.